hanabi/hanabi.github.io/Reference.md

   * Alice must now give a *Fix Clue* to Bob, or else red 3 will be misplayed as red 2.
   * Alice clues number 2 to Bob.
   * Bob plays red 2.
-  * Bob knows that his other red card MUST be red 3, since it was originally clued as playable and it caused a *Reverse Finesse*.
+  * Bob knows that his other red card **must** be red 3, since it was originally clued as playable and it caused a *Reverse Finesse*.

 ### Finesses with a Lie Component

 * *Good Lie Principle* states all that lies must resolve immediately.
 However, some players will occasionally perform *Finesses* that violate this principle.
 We would say that such *Finesses* have a *Lie Component*.
 * Typically, when players lie out of *Bluff Seat*, the game quickly falls apart; subsequent clues will have different meanings to different players and everyone will become "desynchronized".
 This typically leads to a loss.
-* With that said, it is sometimes possible to construct SAFE lines that contain a *Lie Component*.
+* With that said, it is sometimes possible to construct **safe** lines that contain a *Lie Component*.
 There is usually deep levels of nuance involved in these lines, so this kind of thing is only recommended for advanced and expert players.
 * The previously mentioned *Out-of-Order Finesse* is an specific example of a *Finesse* with a *Lie Component*.
-One key attribute of the *Out-of-Order Finesse* is that the player who receives the *Fix Clue* knows that ALL of the related cards are playable, or it would not have been worth the risk (and the confusion) to perform a line with a *Lie Component* in the first place.
+One key attribute of the *Out-of-Order Finesse* is that the player who receives the *Fix Clue* knows that **all** of the related cards are playable, or it would not have been worth the risk (and the confusion) to perform a line with a *Lie Component* in the first place.
 * This concept can be generalized to all *Finesses* that have a *Lie Component*.
 After a player receives a *Fix Clue* in such a situation, they should assume that the *Finesse* is "still on".
 So, depending on the situation, they should either know that the initial card that was clued is playable (like in an *Out-of-Order Finesse*) or continue to blind-play cards to the right of the card that got the *Fix Clue* (if more blind cards need to be played to fulfill the initial *Finesse*).

 ### Rank Priority Prompts/Finesses in Multi-Color Variants